My Life in Orange: Contents

 His mother was later demoted in leadership status by other members of the female leadership of the commune, and sent with Guest to a commune in Cologne.
-Guest had difficulty learning German, and spent time hiding behind a pile of mattresses with a book and playing with Legos.
+Guest had difficulty learning German, and spent time hiding behind a pile of mattresses with a book and playing with Lego.
 He describes his childhood in the Rajneesh movement as "somewhere in between Peter Pan and Lord of the Flies", and writes that he had 200 "mothers", but did not spend time with his own mother.
 According to Guest, group leaders in the Rajneesh movement often initiated fourteen and fifteen-year-old girls into sex.
 Guest and his mother left the movement when he was a teenager, and she burned all of her orange clothing.
 Guest himself left at first; he phoned his mother at age 10 to inform her he was leaving to live with his father in San Francisco.

 When his mother left the group, Guest moved back with her to the United Kingdom.
 Guest, his mother and stepfather Martin moved to north London, and he began the process of experiencing adolescence in a society different from that inside the Rajneesh movement.
 Guest reentered society at age 11, and faced confusion over the contrast in experiences between his childhood in the Rajneesh movement and his new experiences as a teenager in London.
 He enrolled in the Haverstock School in north London, but had trouble during his teen years with drugs and alcohol.
 He had difficult relations with his stepfather, and had not spent much time with him prior to the move to London.
 Anne and Martin went through a period of time where they thought they were beings from a different world, and read books on UFOs.
 Guest fostered his interest in reading, and went on to study at university.